pradeep3sep/interviewquestion/README TypeScript.md

 // logLength(42); // Error: Property 'length' is missing in type 'number'.
 ```

-In above, whatever we pass in logLength as parameter should have length property, string hvae the length property, it is ok but if we pass number in it, number do not have length property then it will show error.
+In above, whatever we pass in logLength as parameter should have length property, string have the length property, it is ok but if we pass number in it, number do not have length property then it will show error.

 <br>